-I. INTRODUCTION
+I. Introduction

 Machine learning algorithms are increasingly popular for handling large-scale data analytics.
 With the prevailing era of tremendous data sizes and complex algorithms, it is necessary to use parallel computing to make these algorithms compute in a reasonable amount of time.
 There are many frameworks available to run such algorithms in parallel from the High performance computing (HPC) and Big Data communities.
-Message passing interface(MPI) is the most widely used and dominant technology in HPC for parallel data analytics.
-Numerous frameworks exist in the Big Data community for doing large-scale parallel computations for machine learning algorithms, including Hadoop [1], Spark [2], Flink [3], [4], Tez [5] and Google Dataflow [6], and it is worthwhile to note there is no single technology that stands out among others as the best.
+Message passing interface (MPI) is the most widely used and dominant technology in HPC for parallel data analytics.
+Numerous frameworks exist in the Big Data community for doing large-scale parallel computations for machine learning algorithms, including Hadoop White (2009), Spark Zaharia et al. (2010), Flink Apache Flink: Scalable Batch and Stream Data Processing (n.d.), Carbone et al. (2015), Tez Saha et al. (2015) and Google Dataflow Akidau et al. (2015), and it is worthwhile to note there is no single technology that stands out among others as the best.

 Hadoop is an early big data system for analyzing very large data sets.
 It employed a limited data flow API with map and reduce functions to move data and do computations.
-Later on it became clear that Hadoop was not efficient enough for the majority of Big Data problems, especially machine learning applications involving iterative computations [7].
+Later on it became clear that Hadoop was not efficient enough for the majority of Big Data problems, especially machine learning applications involving iterative computations Ekanayake et al.

+(2010).
 Spark, Flink and Tez are some of the later systems that overcame these bottlenecks.
-They expose richer data flow APIs along with inmemory computations and iterative computing support to be much more efficient than Hadoop.
+They expose richer data flow APIs along with in-memory computations and iterative computing support to be much more efficient than Hadoop.

 MPI programming API utilises an in-memory in-place execution model where the computations and communications both happen in the same process under the same programming scope.
-On the other hand, Big Data systems have adopted a data flow style programming model and execution model for processing large amounts of data.
-Both Flink and Spark feature data flow APIs, and their execution also happens in data flow style.
-In Data-flow programming model, operators are applied on distributed data sets which produce other distributed data sets.
+On the other hand, Big Data systems like Spark and Flink have adopted a data flow style programming model and execution model for processing large amounts of data.
+In Dataflow programming model, operators are applied on distributed data sets which produce other distributed data sets.
 This abstraction provides a simple yet very powerful programming API.
 These APIs are usually written in accordance with the functional programming principles, making them less error prone and easy to program.
 A data-flow execution model separates the communications and computations by allowing computing to happen in self-contained tasks and not permitting communication within the task execution.
 The tasks do stateless computations on the data.